 The goal of the

-Project Group is to connect the unconnected in the rural areas, by empowering communities with tools to build and operate sustainable community cellular infrastructure, using and building open-source technologies and open ecosystem.
+Project Group is to connect the unconnected in the rural areas, by empowering communities with tools to build and operate sustainable community cellular infrastructure, using and building open-source technologies in an open ecosystem.

 Facebook has open-sourced the OpenCellular files including schematic, layout, CAD files and software as part of the project group to help accelerate creation of an open new ecosystem where new ideas can be tested.